How to Make Close Friends

 What is a friend?

-Friends vs. acquaintances or online friends
+Close friends vs. acquaintances or online friends

 - An acquaintance is someone you exchange small talk with as you go about your day, trade jokes or insights with online, or chat about sports with in a bar.
-While most of these relationships will never progress beyond an acquaintance level, with effort, real friendships can blossom from online contacts, people you meet on social media sites, or from neighborhood or work acquaintances.
+While most of these relationships will never progress beyond an acquaintance level, with effort, close friendships can blossom from online contacts, people you meet on social media sites, or from neighborhood or work acquaintances.

 What to look for in a friend